 In a “serious” book, rather than a humorous book with intensely serious foundations, the ending would have been much different.
 Think about it.
 The book is finished and published in the 1880s.
-Reconstruction has ended, “home rule” is restored, horrific race riots are on the rise in Northern cities, and almost 1/4 of the Federal money to ensure fair elections is being spent in New York.
+Reconstruction has ended and has mostly been dismantled, “home rule” is restored, horrific race riots are on the rise in Northern cities, and almost 1/4 of the Federal money to ensure fair elections is being spent in New York.
 Within a decade, lynchings in Clemens’s home state of Missouri would take on the nature of racial pogroms or purges — hanging, burning, or torturing a specific target, but also systematically clearing an entire county or several counties of any blacks whatsoever.
 Yet we’re supposed to believe that these slave-owning antebellum villagers would all chuckle and say, “Shucks, let’s all just let the free African American man who has all of our respect and the protection of the law go”?

 Not on your Nellie.